 Another piece of advice might be that highly successful people do not pursue goals defined as possession of personal money.

-Being fixated on "super-money" is a compensatory social anxiety response caused by low self-worth.
-However taking pragmatic steps to obtain funding for your exciting project is a sign of intelligence and is likely to succeed.
+Being fixated on "super-money" is a compensatory social anxiety response caused by fear and low self-worth.
+However, Taking pragmatic steps to obtain funding for your exciting project is a sign of intelligence and is likely to succeed.

 Economically successful people typically follow their highest excitement, love to work, and work to realize their creative vision.
 They want to see a mental idea become physically real, and they behave intelligently in pursuing that realization.

 Receiving money-energy to invest in their creative effort is a cheerful by-product of that passionate, exciting work.
 Money itself is never the ultimate goal.

 A mid-life adult querent who sought advice regarding the recent eruption of bitter arguments with her parents provided this description of the situation:

 Note the should, a red-flag for guilt.
 Because the question is loaded with contradiction between (1) the realized perfection of the parents versus (2) the self-report of bitter family arguments, whatever answer Jyotisha might be able to provide will be - like the question- contradictory and unsatisfying.